Links

 Question Reference

 An operand can refer to the response to a particular question in a Survey.
-In this case, Ethica always retrieves the latest response to that question, converts it to a number, and uses that for the Criteria evaluation.
+In this case, Avicenna always retrieves the latest response to that question, converts it to a number, and uses that for the Criteria evaluation.

 Question Reference operands should always start with the letter Q, followed by two numbers that are separated by an underline.
-The letter Q helps Ethica to understand this is a reference to a question.
+The letter Q helps Avicenna to understand this is a reference to a question.
 The two numbers following Q are pointing to the Survey Activity ID and the question ID that is referenced here, respectively.

-Each Survey Activity has a unique ID, automatically assigned to it by Ethica.
+Each Survey Activity has a unique ID, automatically assigned to it by Avicenna.
 Each question also has an ID unique within that Survey.
 So a combination of Survey ID and question ID always points to the same question in your study.
 For example, the Q58_31 operand is referring to question 31 of Survey Activity #58.

 Also, researchers can use a simpler syntax by using Qn instead of Qm_n when the Criteria is being used in the same Survey Activity, where m refers to Survey Activity #m, and n refers to question #n.